 - Subscription information and management tools to help institutions track details of entitlements and journal coverage, manage renewals, compare different journal packages, view usage statistics from JUSP, and exports formatted for use with link resolvers.

 - Licence information covering key values such as walk-in users, concurrent access, Post Cancellation Access and more.
 Institutions can create their own licence information, making use of templates created by Jisc Collections or their own licences.

 - Communications and collaboration support – ‘to do’ lists, announcements regarding additions and changes to data in the system, discussion spaces and the ability to add notes and documents to subscriptions and licences.

-- Magaly Bascones, Lead Data Manager
+- Magaly Bascones, Service Manager

 - Damyanti Patel, Data Manager

 - David Kay, Technical Lead Team Manager and Data Architect